TorchedArchive/Texturant/README.md

 + Wendy's is finally here
 + Fixed something with the MacDonalds Texturant (look at the github)
 + Updated utils
++ Works in any directory now instead of the install dir only
++ Cool looking main menu

 # Todo
 + All the other restaurant chains
 + More food on MacDonalds
-+ Money - 10% Done - On hold
++ Money: 10% Done - On hold
 + ~~Update checker~~ cancelled